tireddy2/jose-hybrid-encrypt/draft-ra-cose-hybrid-encrypt.md

 # KEM Combiner {#kem-combiner}

 The specification uses the KEM combiner defined in {{?I-D.ounsworth-cfrg-kem-combiners}} that takes in two or more shared secrets and returns a combined shared secret.
-In case of PQ/T Hybrid KEM, the shared secrets are the output of the traditional key exchange (Key Agreement with Elliptic Curve Diffie-Hellman Ephemeral Static defined in Section 4.6 of {{?RFC9370}} for JOSE and Section 6.3.1 of {{?RFC9053}} for COSE) and PQC KEM.
+In case of PQ/T Hybrid KEM, the shared secrets are the output of the traditional key exchange, Key Agreement with Elliptic Curve Diffie-Hellman Ephemeral Static defined in Section 4.6 of {{?RFC9370}} for JOSE and Key Agreement with Ephemeral-Static (ES)/ Static-Static (SS) Diffie-Hellman (DH) defined in Section 6.3.1 of {{?RFC9053}} for COSE and PQC KEM.
 The KEM combiner function is defined in Section 3 of {{?I-D.ounsworth-cfrg-kem-combiners}}.
 The KDF and Hash functions will be KMAC and SHA3 and the counter will be initialized with a value of 0x00000001 (Section 4 of {{?I-D.ounsworth-cfrg-kem-combiners}}).
 The KMAC functions used with the PQ/T hybrid algorithms are specified in the table below:

             +==============+=========+=========+
             | PQ/T hybrid algorithm  | KDF     |